 For example: Imagine you’re a rock climbing gym who text-enabled your 10-digit number.
 When new climbers join the gym and they fill out their membership form, there’s a checkbox below their mobile number asking them if they’d like to receive important gym updates via text.

 Did you know you can add a click-to-text button to your Google my Business page?
 If your business’s Google listing doesn’t include a “Message” button, that means you could potentially miss out on leads from over half of your entire internet audience!

 Give people who find you while browsing the internet from their mobile phone every opportunity to reach you when you add a click-to-text button to your Google Business listing.

-A subtle change that can help you capture more subscribers is to update your current CTAs.
+A subtle change that can help you capture more contacts is to update your current CTAs.
 For example, if you recently text-enabled your business’s phone number, you’ll want to change anywhere on your website that says “Call XXX-XXX…” to say “Call OR Text….”

-Another excellent way to add subscribers without fussing with a number is by utilizing a QR code.
+Another excellent way to add contacts without fussing with a number is by utilizing a QR code.
 If someone sees your QR code somewhere, they can take out their phone and scan the code to automatically open their native SMS app and pre-populate the number and message fields.
 This opens the door to endless possibilities.
 Try it out with this active QR code below!

 If your text-enabled number is also used for phone calls, you’ll want to update your hold message to share that you can text this same number to receive an answer faster.
 This has a few benefits.
 First, you’ll elevate the customer experience of those in line by making them feel like their questions are valued enough for an immediate response.
 Second, it can encourage people to text instead of call for all future needs.
 This makes it easier for both parties to manage customer service requests.